Juan Guzmán Tapia: Early life

 Guzmán was born on 22 April 1939 into a Chilean diplomatic family of Basque descent in San Salvador, El Salvador.
 His father Juan Guzmán Cruchaga was a diplomat and a poet, while his mother was involved in the arts, having been trained in theater and sculpture.
-He was exposed to American culture early in his life, having spent his early years between 4 and 12 in San Francisco and Washington.
+However, his godfather was salvadoran dictator: general Maximiliano Hernández Martínez.
+Guzmán was exposed to US culture early in his life, having spent his early years between 4 and 12 in San Francisco and Washington.
 He also spent time in Venezuela and Colombia, before going on to studying law at the Pontifical Catholic University of Chile and obtaining a postgraduate degree from the University of Paris in the late 1960s.
 During his stay in Paris, he witnessed the events of May 68 and met his wife, Inés Watine Dubrulle, the daughter of a World War II French Resistance fighter.

 A fluent French speaker, Guzmán played a minor, uncredited acting role in the 1972 Costa-Gavras film, State of Siege (set in Uruguay, but filmed in Chile), which explores American covert actions in South America preceding Operation Condor.